India’s biggest election prize: Can the Gandhi family survive Modi?

 Only thrice has the Congress lost Rae Bareli.
 In 1977, a national opposition coalition toppled Indira’s government to come to power amid a wave of anger against the Congress over its imposition of a state of national emergency in 1975, when civil liberties were suspended and thousands of its political opponents were arrested.
 In 1996 and 1998, when the BJP was rising nationally and first came to power, it defeated the Congress here – though the Gandhi family was not in the contest on those occasions.

-In Amethi, Indira’s elder son Feroze Gandhi lost the 1977 election but won in 1980.
+In Amethi, Indira’s younger son Sanjay Gandhi lost the 1977 election but won in 1980.
 The Congress lost only once since then, in 1998, before Irani’s upset in 2019.
 Sonia and Rahul have both won from Amethi.

 After his loss in 2019, many pundits had wondered whether Rahul would ever contest from the family pocket boroughs – or even from Uttar Pradesh – again.
 He had won from Wayanad in the southern state of Kerala in 2019 and contested from there again this time.